wladwm/ban2bgp/README.md

 This file have on [main] section
 Main section parameters:
 * httplisten - bind address and port for inner http server, default 0.0.0.0:8080.
+* http_files_root - http serve files from this location, default ./contrib/
-* listen - not necessary BGP listen point, default 0.0.0.0:179, wich required root privileges because 179<1024.
+* listen - not necessary BGP listen point, default 0.0.0.0:179, which required root privileges because 179<1024.
 * nexthop - ipv4 nexthop for denied routes.
 All your routers should have this routed to Null.
 * nexthop6 - ipv6 nexthop for denied routes.
 * communities - spaced-separated communites list for denied routes.
-* peers - comma-separated list for BGP peers.
-Each peer has form [ip] AS<as number>.
+* peers - comma-separated (or space- or tab-separated) list for BGP peers.
+Each peer should have a separate section in ini file.
 * duration - default denied route time to live in seconds.
 * skiplist - comma-separated list for networks, which are skipped in add requests.
+Peer section parameters:
+* peer - peer ip address
+* as - peer AS
+* mode - peer mode - blackhole or flowspec

 ## API endpoints